-Syngenta launched the Good Growth Plan to address the huge challenges of feeding a growing world population sustainably.
-One of the key commitments of the Plan is to help rescue more farmland.
-Our commitment is to promote and support in-field adoption of certain soil management and use practices that will sustain soil productivity and support crop productivity for a long time.
+In our Good Growth Plan, Syngenta commits to strive for carbon neutral agriculture, while improving biodiversity and soil health.
+Specifically for soil health, our commitment is to promote and support in-field adoption of certain soil management and use practices that will sustain soil productivity and support crop productivity for a long time.

 Sustainable farming needs resilient, healthy soils to secure our food supply for the long term and help increase yields right now.
 Poor management practices degrade millions of hectares.

-The Soil dataset shows aggregated hectares of farmland reported since 2013 that benefit from soil conservation practices established in collaboration with Syngenta.
-The dataset also includes a description of the project objectives.
-The number of hectares of benefited farmland are tracked locally through in-field assessments, documented, and reported by project managers.
+The Soil dataset shows aggregated hectares of farmland reported since reporting year 2014 that benefit from soil conservation practices established in collaboration with Syngenta.
+The dataset also includes the project location, the type of soil practice, and the carbon benefit potential.
+The number of hectares of benefited farmland is tracked locally through in-field assessments, documented, and reported by project managers.

 Data and Resources